Syriusz171/Bellum_et_Tributum/README.md

 ## **WARMING**
 The game is <ins>**not**</ins> completed!
 It will be playable soon (or never)!
+Requires Python and Pygame to be installed on your computer!
 ### Game modes:
 - One computer multiplayer
   - Play on one computer with your friend (or someone else)!